 But you don’t really need thermodynamics to see this.
 Prof. Wendy Pogozelski at SUNY Geneseo pointed out that if you think about oxidative metabolic uncouplers, that is all you need to know.
 “Coupling,” in energy metabolism, refers to the sequence of reactions by which the energy from the oxidation of food is converted to ATP, that is, into useful biologic energy.
 The problem in energy metabolism is that the fuel, as in many combustion engines, is processed by oxidation.
-The output is a phosphorylation reaction — generation of ATP from ADP, its low energy form.
+The output, on the other hand is a phosphorylation reaction — generation of ATP from ADP, its low energy form.
+The problem is how to couple these two different kins of reactions.
 It turns out that the mitochondrial membrane couples the two processes (together called oxidative phosphorylation).
+A “high energy” state is established across the membrane by oxidation and this energy is used to make ATP.
 Uncouplers are small molecules or proteins that disengage the oxidation of substrate (food) from ATP synthesis allowing energy to be wasted or channeled into other mechanisms, generation of reactive oxygen species, for example.

 The car analogy of metabolic inhibitors.
 Figure from my lectures.
 Energy is generated in the TCA cycle and electron transport chain (ETC).
-The clutch plays the role of the proton gradient, transmitting energy to the wheels which produce forward motion (phosphorylation of ADP).
+The clutch plays the role of the membrane proton gradient, transmitting energy to the wheels which produce forward motion (phosphorylation of ADP).
 Uncouplers allow oxidation to continue — the TCA cycle is “racing” but to no effect.
-Other inhibitors include oligomycin which blocks the ATP synthase, analogous to a block under the wheels: no phosphorylation, no utilization of the gradient, no utilization, no gradient formation.
+Other inhibitors include oligomycin which blocks the ATP synthase, analogous to a block under the wheels: no phosphorylation, no utilization of the gradient; no utilization, no gradient formation; no gradient, no oxidation.
 The engine “stalls.”

 In teaching metabolism, I usually use the analogy of an automobile where the clutch connects the engine to the drive train .
 The German word for clutch is Kupplung and when you put a car in neutral your car is uncoupled, can process many calories of gasoline ‘in,’ but has zero efficiency, so that none of the ‘out’ does the useful work of turning the wheels.
 Biological systems can be uncoupled by external compounds — the classic is 2, 4-dinitrophenol which, if you are familiar with mitochondrial metabolism, is a proton ionophore, that is, destroys the proton gradient that couples oxidation to ADP-phophorylation.
 There are natural uncouplers, the uncoupling proteins, of which there are five, named UCP-1 through UCP-5.
 Considered a family because of the homology to UCP-1, a known uncoupler, it has turned out that at least two others clearly have uncoupling activity.
 The take home message is that whatever the calories in, the useful calories out, for fat storage or whatever, depends on the presence of added or naturally occurring uncouplers as well.